OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-open-dialog.md

 # Create and use a dialog

 This is the sixth step of a tutorial that begins with [Excel Tutorial Create Table](excel-tutorial-create-table.md).
-You need to go through all the preceding steps to get the project in the state that this step assumes.
+You need to complete the preceding steps to get the project in the state that this step assumes.

 Is this tutorial, you learn how to open a dialog in an add-in, pass a message from the dialog process to the task pane process, and close the dialog.
 Office Add-in dialogs are *nonmodal*: a user can continue to interact with both the document in the host Office application and with the host page in the task pane.